Persephones-hades101/CCMA/README.md

+About the project
+• Developed a college counseling system with features including viewing colleges and branches , predicting rank , predicting college , and cutoff analysis .
+• Leveraged MySQL for database management, ensuring efficient data storage and retrieval.
+• Utilized Express.js for backend development, enabling robust API development and efficient CRUD operations .

+How to run????
 you will have to create the database to run this project. https://docs.google.com/spreadsheets/d/1dS5r4Ox0LUqCyq1UorG4wSBKFIm3P3EDhKQr1sK1vnc/edit?gid=1971599139#gid=1971599139 this is the link to all the excel files (10-12) .
 You will have to use them to make your tables (make sure you make table for all the spreadsheet)